EstelleY0/capstone/README.md

 # capstone

-## Arduino code for the capstone designe class
+## Arduino code for the capstone design class
 ------

 ### Test Code